shahcompbio/onboarding/user_accounts.md

 you can request access to both through this link: https://solportal/EnterpriseDevTools

 Access to Dr.McPherson's Dev teams Jira project at https://mskjira.mskcc.org/projects/SHAH/ is restricted.
-Please reach out to Diljot Grewal via slack or email to request access.
+Please reach out to Eli Havasov via slack or email to request access.

 ## github